knutopia/Modlogr/README.md

 Recording is happening the entire time the Pi and the Audio Interface are running, regardless of you making any music or not.

-When you are done making music, power off your audio interface, to end the recording.
-Leave the Pi running to let it process the just-finished recording or power it down, to process the recording next time.
+When the audio interface is powered off, recording ends.
 With the audio interface off, the Pi starts looking for the audio interface again.
-As soon as it finds it (after you power up the interface again), recording resumes in a new set of files.
+As soon as it finds it (after you power up the interface again), recording resumes, to a new set of files.

 The raw recordings are Flac files, which have lossless compression, taking up about half the space of an uncompressed audio file.
 There is one file per track.

 Before being ready for the DAW on the computer, the raw recordings need to be processed.
 This happens in the background.
-Whenever there is a set of raw recording files that is no longer being recorded to, those files are processed.
-When processing is done, the processed files replace the raw files.
+Whenever there is a set of raw recording files sitting in the *Raw Recordings* folder that is no longer being recorded to, those files are processed.
+When processing is done, after the processed files are saved to the *Processed Recordings* folder, the corresponing raw files are deleted.

 ### Why Is Processing Necessary?
 In theory, the raw recordings could go straight into a DAW.
 In practice though, when recording stops, the raw file is left with incomplete metadata and Ableton rejects it when importing.
 Processing fixes the metadata.